adblockplus/adblockpluscore/README.md

 You can not set a specific version of the browser at runtime.

+Browser tests run headless by default (except on Windows).
+If you want to disable headless mode on the WebDriver controlled tests, set the BROWSER_TEST_HEADLESS environment to 0.

 ### Browser caching

 By default, the browsers used for testing are cached for later use in